Airship Data Processing Addendum

 4. AIRSHIP PERSONNEL

-Airship shall ensure that its personnel engaged in the Processing of Personal Data are informed of the confidential nature of the Personal Data, have received appropriate training on their responsibilities and have executed written confidentiality agreements.
+Airship shall ensure that its personnel engaged in the processing of Personal Data are informed of the confidential nature of the Personal Data, have received appropriate training on their responsibilities and have executed written confidentiality agreements.
 Airship shall ensure that such confidentiality obligations survive the termination of the personnel engagement.

 5.2 Objection Right for new Sub-processors.
-If Customer has a reasonable basis to object to Airship’s use of a new Sub-processor, Customer shall notify Airship promptly in writing within 10 business days after receipt of Airship’s notice regarding such new Sub-processor.
+If Customer has a reasonable basis to object to Airship’s use of a new Sub-processor, Customer shall notify Airship promptly in writing within seven (7) days after receipt of Airship’s notice regarding such new Sub-processor.
 In the event Customer objects to a new Sub-processor(s) on a reasonable basis, Airship will use reasonable efforts to work in good faith with Customer to find an acceptable, reasonable, alternate solution.
-If the parties are not able to agree to an alternate solution within a reasonable time (no more than 90 days), Customer may terminate the applicable Order Form(s) in respect only to the specific Service which cannot be provided by Airship without the use of the objected-to new Sub-processor, by providing written notice to Airship.
+If the parties are not able to agree to an alternate solution within a reasonable time (no more than 30 days), Customer may terminate the applicable Order Form(s) in respect only to the specific Service which cannot be provided by Airship without the use of the objected-to new Sub-processor, by providing written notice to Airship.

 6.1 Controls for the Protection of Personal Data.
 Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Airship shall maintain appropriate technical and organizational measures to ensure a level of security appropriate to that risk, including, the measures described in the Security Measures.
 Customer is responsible for reviewing the information made available by Airship relating to data security and making an independent determination as to whether the Service meets Customer’s requirements.
 Customer acknowledges that the Security Measures are subject to technical progress and development and that Airship may update or modify the Security Measures from time to time provided that such updates and modifications do not result in the degradation of the overall security of the Service purchased by the Customer.